Our “Collected Coastal Farmhouse” master bedroom is finally ready!

 Prepare for picture overload 🙂

 The bedding, which I got from Ikea, was my jumping off point for the space.
 I had been looking at it for awhile.
-Although you know I love aqua, and it is a typical coastal color, I knew that I didn’t want to use it as the primary accent color in the space.
+Although I love aqua, and it is a typical coastal color, I didn’t want to use it as the trim color in the space.
 The reason?
-Thanks to Chris Loves Julia’s podcast, I learned from Julia in Episode #1 how complimentary colors bring out each other.
-I knew that I wanted to use an accent color on the molding and baseboards.
-But I didn’t want my accent color to bring out my orange floors.
-Aqua and orange are complimentary colors.
-Hence the pink, which I love anyway.
+I didn’t want the aqua to bring out the orange in the floors (see CLJ’s podcast episode 1 to learn more about color theory!)
+Hence, pink!

 And yes, for those of you wondering (and some IRL who have asked), Michael likes it too.
 He’s pretty secure in his masculinity- not at all threatened by the color pink in a room 😉